Electronic Band Structure (EBS)

 Line and Marker Panel

-Width: set line width in pixels; disabled when Line is None.
+Width: set line width in pixels.
+This field is disabled when Line is None.

-Marker: select None, Circle, Rect, RoundRect, Triangle, or Diamond.
+Marker: select marker type from None, Circle, Rect, RoundRect, Triangle, and Diamond.

-Size: set marker size in pixels; disabled when Marker is None.
+Size: set marker size in pixels.
+This field is disabled when Marker is None.

 Legend Panel